Feuermurmel/FicsIt-Networks-API-Docs/FicsIt-Networks-API-Docs/classes/PipeReservoir.md

   The maximum amount of fluid this tank can hold.
 - <code id="flow-fill">flowFill</code> float

-  The current inflow rate of fluid.
+  The currentl inflow rate of fluid.
 - <code id="flow-drain">flowDrain</code> float

   The current outflow rate of fluid.